 This requirement relates to products or ingredients that have had sulphur dioxide and/or sulphites intentionally added for example when it has been used as a preservative.

-The labelling rules apply to sulphur dioxide and/or sulphites that have been deliberately added in the preparation of the foodfor example when it has been used as a preservative or have been added to an ingredient used in a preparation of the food.
+The labelling rules apply to sulphur dioxide and/or sulphites that have been deliberately added for example when it has been used as a preservative or have been added to an ingredient used in a preparation of the food.
 The rules require sulphur dioxide and/or sulphites to be labelled when present above 10 mg/Kg or 10 mg/litre (calculated in terms of the total sulphur dioxide (SO2)) in the finished product as consumed, i.e. prepared according to the manufacturer’s instructions.
 The method of analysis for sulphur dioxide sulphites cannot differentiate between those naturally present in the food or added as a preservative.
 Where sulphur dioxide and/ or sulphite based preservatives (even as carryover in an ingredient) have been used and the levels in the finished product are above 10 mg/Kg or 10 mg/litre, it will need to be declared on the label.

 Under general EU food labelling legislation, where sulphur dioxide and/or sulphites have been added and have a technological function in the finished product, the function and the name and/or e number of the additive should be included - for example: ‘Dried Apple, (Preservative: sulphur dioxide)’ – however if only the E number is provided a clear reference to the allergen must be provided so it is easily understood by the consumer.
 Under allergen labelling legislation, when sulphites are present at above 10 mg/Kg/litre in the finished product, whether or not they have a technological function, a clear declaration of sulphites and/or sulphur dioxide is always required.